ElementsProject/lightning/doc/lightningd-config.5.md

 * **ignore-fee-limits**=*BOOL*

-  Allow nodes which establish channels to us to set any fee they want.
+  Allow nodes which establish channels to us to set any fee they want, up to a maximum of 1000000perkw (4000 sat/vB).
 This may result in a channel which cannot be closed, should fees increase, but make channels far more reliable since we never close it due to unreasonable fees.
 Note that this can be set on a per-channel